Rafael Furcal: Professional career

+Atlanta Braves

-Minor League Baseball
+Minor leagues

 Furcal began his professional career as a second baseman with the rookie-level Gulf Coast League Braves in 1997.
 The following season, with the Danville Braves he hit .328 and stole a league record 60 bases in only 66 games.
 He was named Danville's Player of the Year and Appalachian League All-Star Second Baseman.

 In 1999, Furcal switched to shortstop and joined the Macon Braves in Single-A and hit .337 with 73 stolen bases in 83 games.
 He was transferred to the High-A Myrtle Beach Pelicans and hit .293 for them with 23 steals in 43 games.
 Furcal led all of minor league baseball with 96 steals total.
 He was named to Baseball America's first team All-Star team and the South Atlantic League All-Star team.
 In addition, Furcal was the Braves Minor League Player of the Year, the South Atlantic League Most Outstanding Prospect and a Single-A All-Star.

-Atlanta Braves
+Major leagues

 An injury to Braves shortstop Walt Weiss prior to the season led to Furcal improbably making the jump from "A" ball to the Major League roster.
 He made his Major League debut on April 4, 2000, against the Colorado Rockies, getting 2 hits in 4 at-bats.
 His first hit was against Rockies pitcher Rolando Arrojo.

 Furcal went on to hit .295 with 40 stolen bases for the Braves and won the National League Rookie of the Year Award that year.

 He missed most of the 2001 season because of a dislocated left shoulder, suffered while stealing second base in a July 6 game at Boston.

 The Braves learned Furcal's true age, then 23, at the start of the 2002 season.
 Before then, he had claimed he was only 21.
 He returned to the starting lineup that season and tied a modern Major League record with three triples in a game on April 21 against Florida.

 Furcal completed an unassisted triple play for the Braves against the St. Louis Cardinals on August 10, 2003.
 It was the 12th in baseball history.
 In the fifth inning, the shortstop caught pitcher Woody Williams' liner with the runners moving in a hit and run attempt, stepped on second base to retire catcher Mike Matheny (who later became Furcal's manager in St. Louis) and tagged Orlando Palmeiro before he could return to first.

 He was selected to the National League All-Star Team as a reserve in 2003.

 In September 2004, during his final season with the Braves, he was arrested for drunk driving, violating his probation dating from an earlier drunk driving arrest in June 2000.
 Furcal was ordered to serve 21 days in jail.
 In an unusual arrangement, the beginning of the jail term was contingent upon the Braves' situation on the playoffs.
 His DUI attorney arranged that resolution so that the baseball team had its full contingency of players for the playoffs.
 Once the Braves were eliminated from post-season action, Furcal served his time.